 Governor O’Malley announced today that Judge Alexander Wright Jr. and Robert A. Zarnoch have been named to the Maryland Court of Special Appeals.

-Both of these judges have exceptionally broad levels of experience which should serve them well on the Court of Special Appeals.
-Of the two, I think Mr. Zarnoch’s selection is more of an upset just because there were so many well thought of judges who also applied, and as I have written before, I thought the hill would be hard to climb for the non-judicial applicants, even though there were a number of people with impressive credentials who were not judges.
+Both judges have exceptionally broad levels of experience which should serve them well on the Court of Special Appeals.
+Of the two, I think Mr. Zarnoch’s selection is more of an upset just because there were so many well thought of judges who also applied, and as I have written before, I thought the hill would be hard to climb for the non-judicial applicants, even though there were several people with impressive credentials who were not judges.
 Well, apparently Mr. Zarnoch made the climb.
-Congratulations to both of these men who I’m sure will make excellent Maryland Court of Special Appeals judges.
+Congratulations to both men who I’m sure will make excellent Maryland Court of Special Appeals judges.